 - If your identity provider encrypts its SAML messages, then replace the encryption certificate with the new Foundry certificate.
 If you do not encrypt, then skip to the next step.

 As soon as you update your identity access management solution to use Foundry’s latest X.509 certificate, you will need to make a corresponding update in Foundry to indicate which EVERFI certificate your identity provider is using, the old or the new.

-After updating this setting to use the newer certificate, save your identity provider settings in Foundry
+After updating this setting to use the newer certificate, go to the bottom of the page and press Save to save your identity provider settings in Foundry.

 Last, test single sign-on scenarios, including a sign-in initiated from the identity provider website, and also from the service provider (Foundry) if you have enabled SSO initiated from the service provider.